Khanate of Kazan: Downfall

-In August 1552, forces of Ivan the Terrible, operating from the Russian castle of Sviyazhsk, laid siege to Kazan.
-The Russians defeated the Tatar inland troops, burnt Archa and some castles.
+In August 1552, forces of Ivan the Terrible, operating from the Russian fortress-island of Sviyazhsk, laid siege to Kazan.
+The Russians defeated the Tatar inland troops and burnt Archa and some castles.
 On October 3, after two months of siege and destruction of the citadel walls, the Russians entered the city.
 Some defenders managed to escape but most were put to the sword.
 Yadegar Moxammad was imprisoned and the population was slaughtered.

 After the fall of Kazan, territories such as Udmurtia and Bashkortostan joined Russia without a conflict.
 The administration of the khanate was wiped out; pro-Moscow and neutral nobles kept their lands, but others were executed.
 Tatars were then resettled far away from rivers, roads and Kazan.
 Free lands were settled by Russians and sometimes by pro-Russian Tatars.
 Orthodox bishops such as Germogen forcibly baptized many Tatars.

 Resistance

 Part of the population continued to resist Russian rule until 1556.
 Rebel governments were formed in Chalem and Mishatamaq, but as the Nogays under Ğäli Äkräm often raided the agricultural population, the coalition went to ruin.
 After a brutal repression against the Kazan rebels, their commanders were executed.

-By some estimates, the population of the former khanate declined by several thousands during the wars.
+By some estimates, the population of the former khanate declined by several thousand during the wars.
 The administration, known as the Kazan Palace's Office undertook the forced Russification and Christianization of the Tatars and other peoples.
 The term Tsardom of Kazan was in use until 1708 when the Kazan Governorate was formed.